Mixed Produce Box

 Raw, shelled walnuts and almonds from DePalma farms in Ripon, CA.

 A mix of red flame raisins, golden raisins, currants, and cherries from Hidden Star Orchards.

 100% worker-owned, single-origin Peruvian medium roast organic whole bean coffee from Pachamama Coffee Cooperative.

-Mixed juicing vegetable box containing carrots, cucumber, and celery from Lakeside Organic Gardens.
+Mixed juicing vegetable box containing carrots, kale or cucumber, and celery from Lakeside Organic Gardens.

 Seasonal Fruits and Vegetables

 Rotates throughout the year.
 Some current and past items: